Racers can drop off their equipment at staging areas starting at 6:30 AM on race day.

 If any participant withdraws from the race at any time, please alert a race official.

-In the event of severe weather (lightning, potential tornado, extremely high winds, hail), race officials will determine if the race is delayed or postponed.
-In the event of dangerous current, race officials may cancel the paddling portion and start the race as a biathlon at Stange’s Park with bikers starting in 30 second intervals.
+In the event of severe weather (lightning, potential tornado, extremely high winds, hail), race officials will determine if the race is delayed or postponed or run in a series of waves.

 The first racer will launch at 8:30 AM.
 Every 30 seconds a racer will be launched according to the schedule produced by T & H timing.